- Salkantay Trek 5d/4n -

 - The entrance fee and transportation to the hot springs of Santa Teresa (20 to 25 soles).

 - Travel insurance.

 We suggest you pack:

-- A backpack to carry water, some snacks, camera, sunscreen, valuable things, jacket, rain gear, etc. We recommend to bring a backpack 25 – 30 liters, but if you like to can bring a daypack or any size of backpack as long as you feel comfortable with it.
+- A backpack to carry water, some snacks, a camera, sunscreen, valuable things, a jacket, rain gear, etc. We recommend bringing a backpack of 25 – 30 liters, but if you like to can bring a daypack or any size of the backpack as long as you feel comfortable with it.

 - Sleeping bag at least minus 5 cº.
-If you don’T have one, you can rent from one from us.
+If you don’t have one, you can rent one from us.